-2. Obtain a list of the immediate family members of each board member as defined by R.S.
-42:1101-1124 (the ethics law).
+2 Obtain from management a list of the immediate family members of each board member as defined by LSA-RS 42:1101-1224 (the ethics law).

-Management provided us with the requested information.
+Management provided us with the required hst including the noted information.

-3. Obtain a list of all employees paid during the fiscal year.
+3 Obtain from management a listing of all employees paid during the calendar year

-Management provided us with the requested information.
+Management provided us with the required list.